AlexMD18/CIS4360-DockerProject/README.md

 ![image](https://user-images.githubusercontent.com/60632552/109567101-cef71a00-7ab2-11eb-8184-9bdee63405af.png)

-Using a Docker is a way to make the application a microservice since it allows the developer to
+Using a Docker is a way to make the application a microservice since it allows the developer to create new additions and updates, and roll them out wuthout disrupting the service.
+It reduces the amount of time required between development and production.